Act Green

 Step 3: Apply

-Seed Grant Submission Period 1 - WINTER SEEDS
+Seed Grant Submission Period 1 - SPRING SEEDS

 • Period of performance is 12 months from award

-Seed Grant Submission Period 2 - SUMMER SEEDS
+Seed Grant Submission Period 2 - FALL SEEDS

 • Period of performance is 12 months from award